cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Status Codes
      - Description
    * - ``200 OK``
-     - Requested instance was successfully created
+     - Requested Dataset was successfully created
    * - ``404 Not Found``
-     - Requested DataSet type was not found
+     - Requested Dataset type was not found
    * - ``409 Conflict``
-     - DataSet instance with same name already exists
+     - Dataset with the same name already exists

 Example
 .......